qerun/qerun/docs/public/architecture.md

 ## 4. Smart Contract Architecture
 ### 4.1 StateManager.sol
-- Namespaced key/value store (`module.key`) for addresses, protocol parameters, feature flags.
+- Namespaced key/value store for addresses, protocol parameters, and feature flags.
-- Only governance or designated stewards can mutate entries; reads are permissionless.
+- Role- and id-writer–based permissions for mutations; reads are permissionless.
-- Emits detailed events on every write (`ConfigUpdated(module, key, oldValue, newValue, actor)`).
+- Emits detailed events on every write and clear (see `ConfigUpdated` and `ConfigCleared`).
-- Provides helper views for frequently accessed settings (e.g., `getSwapPool()`, `getTreasury()`).
+- Governance module router:
+   - Assign a module per target or per (target, operation).
+   - Optional STATICCALL enforcement per target/op (`setGovernanceStatic`, `setGovernanceStaticForOperation`) to guarantee read-only module behavior and lower gas; emits `GovernanceStatic*` events.
+   - Bubbles revert reasons from modules; if no module set, returns empty bytes.

-### 4.2 Qerun.sol (QER token)
+### 4.2 Token.sol (QER token)
-- ERC-20 implementation with fixed 111,111,111 supply ceiling; mint/burn functions require governance authorization.
-- Null-address transfers blocked at the contract level; emits explicit errors for misuse.
-- Hooks to lock collateral when users enter borrowing products (future phases), ensuring compatibility with the reserve mechanism.
-- Maintains metadata for UI (symbol, decimals, version) and exposes governance modifier to restrict sensitive functions.
+- ERC‑20 with fixed total supply of 111,111,111 QER minted to the Treasury at deploy time.
+- No mint or burn functions exist by design; pause controls and AccessControl-based roles are present.
+- Governance hooks execute before critical actions (pause/unpause/transfer) by calling `StateManager.applyGovernanceModule` with a versioned (v1) context.
+- Future phases may introduce voting extensions (e.g., ERC20Votes) via token upgrade or wrapper—out of scope for MVP.

 ### 4.3 Swap / DEX Module
-- MVP supports one base asset (configured in `StateManager`).
+- Supports one or more whitelisted quote assets (configured in `StateManager`); QER is the base asset.
-- Pricing logic can start with a simple constant-product pool seeded by treasury liquidity.
-- Integrates with protocol fee policy; fees routed to treasury or staking module once live.
-- Includes pause switch for emergency halts and slippage-checked swap functions to protect users.
-- Provides an `externalChecksEnabled` flag (off by default) so the swap can call an external compliance/tier service before settling trades; flipping the flag is a governance action.
+- Constant-product AMM seeded by treasury or providers; per-pair fee override supported; pause and slippage checks included.
+- Governance hooks on operations like `SWAP`, `ADD_LIQUIDITY`, `REMOVE_LIQUIDITY`, `UPDATE_SWAP_PAIRS`, and `PAUSE/UNPAUSE` call into `StateManager` with v1 contexts.
+- Policy example: `PriceImpactModule` enforces maximum price impact for QER → Quote direction; recommended to run under STATICCALL.

-### 4.4 Portfolio Manager
+### 4.4 Portfolio Manager (Future)
-- Tracks deposits/withdrawals of backing assets; each asset entry stores type, amount, valuation metadata, and custodian.
-- Publishes aggregate metrics (total reserve value, asset mix) for dashboards via events.
-- Enforces role-based access: only authorised stewards/DAO can register or move assets.
-- Designed for extension: future modules can plug in valuation oracles or automated rebalancing.
+- Planned component for reserve accounting and asset mix reporting.
+Not part of the current contracts; reserves are managed via `Treasury` in MVP.

 ### 4.5 Governance & Control Layer
-- Timelock contract queues sensitive transactions (minting, config updates) and enforces delay before execution.
-- Multi-signature safe holds ultimate admin role during bootstrap; DAO voting contract replaces it as trust matures.
+- Progressive decentralization path: start with steward roles; later introduce Timelock + Governor for on-chain voting and execution.
-- Emergency pause/guardian keys exist for MVP but are transparently published in `StateManager` for accountability.
+- Emergency pause/guardian roles are explicit in contracts (AccessControl); addresses can be published in `StateManager`.

 ## 5. Off-Chain Interfaces & Services
 ### 5.1 Qerun Portal (Web)